 - Red flag: Getting into the water is not permitted.

 Some of the reasons why a flag can be changed are weather conditions, the presence of jellyfish and other aquatic animals, issues in the water quality and many more.
 But don’t worry, most of the time the flags are not green will be due to weather conditions and a green flag means that getting a bath is safe.

 Who is San Juan Beach For?

-This is one of the biggest beaches in the city.
-The public of this beach is very diverse.
-There will be teenagers groups next retired people.
+The short answer is that San Juan is for everyone so the public on this beach is very diverse.
+This is one of the biggest semi-urban beaches in the city.
+There will be teenagers groups next to retired people.
 Or young adults next to families with young children.
-San Juan beach is for all type of public due to its size, connections to other parts of the city and safety.
+San Juan beach is for all types of public due to its size, connections to other parts of the city and safety.

 Dress Code in San Juan Beach

-San Juan Beach is not a naturist beach.
+San Juan Beach is not a nudist beach.
 People will wear swimming pants and bikinis of all types.
-It is common to find women doing top-less but no-one will be totally naked.
+It is common to find women on top-less but no one will be totally naked.

 - The bath area is up to the yellow buoys.
 Don’t trespass that line.